Understanding Task Transfer in Vision-Language Models

 $\Delta(i)^{\pm}$ captures both the \textit{magnitude} and the \textit{breadth} of influence of a source task $T_i$.
 The summation term helps measure the average performance gain or degradation across the affected tasks.
 The exponential weighting adjusts for the number of tasks, penalizing cases where positive or negative effects occur only on a small fraction of tasks.
 In other words, a task with large but isolated transfer effects will be scored lower than one that provides consistent improvements across many targets.
 However, this metric only describes the behavior of a source task on other tasks.

 To characterize how sensitive a target task is to finetuning on other tasks, we introduce the notion of malleability.
 A target task can be considered highly malleable if finetuning on different source tasks leads to significant change (positive or negative) in the performance on that task.
-To quantify this value, we compute the average of the positive and negative PGF scores induced on that task by other source tasks.
+To quantify this value, we aggregate the positive and negative PGF scores induced on that task by other source tasks.